ueffel/caddy-imagefilter/README.md

 #### grayscale

-Grayscale produces a grayscaled version of the image.
+Grayscale produces a gray scaled version of the image.

 Syntax: